 … Don’t forget to summarize your data to highlight the changes before you move on.

-As we’ve seen, data preparation is vital, but can be a fiddly task.
+As we’ve seen, data preparation for machine learning is vital, but can be a fiddly task.
 The more types of datasets you use, the more you might be worried about how long it will take to harmonize this data, applying different cleaning, pre-processing, and transformation tasks so that it all works together seamlessly.

 If you plan to go down the (advisable) route of incorporating external data to enrich your machine learning models, bear in mind that you will save a lot of time by going through a platform that automates much of this data cleaning for you.
-At the end of the day, data preparation is important enough to take time and care getting right, but that doesn’t mean you should misdirect your energies into easily automated tasks.
+At the end of the day, data preparation for machine learning is important enough to take time and care getting right, but that doesn’t mean you should misdirect your energies into easily automated tasks.